scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * What time synchronization precision should we expect at the border router level of every AS?
 How far can we go realistically?
 -->

-# Interfacing SCION with existing technologies
+# Interfacing SCION with Existing Technologies
 The questions posed here are:

-* Are there any existing protocols/solutions that could be adapted to carry SCION traffic?
+* What existing protocols/solutions should be compatible with SCION simultanously?
+  Referring to the probable fact that ISPs want to offer traditional IP services aside from SCION.
+* What existing technologies can replace part of the SCION specification?
+  Referring to the possibility of slightly changing an existing technology (e.g. IPv6) to be used as part of SCION, replacing part of the ad-hoc specification that we have for SCION.
-* If there are not suitable out-of-the-box, what would be required to make them work?
+* What would be required effort to make them work?
+  Referring to the ranking according to different types of parties involved: ISPs, vendors, application developers, etc.

-There are several possibilities of existing protocols and solutions that may work for this purpose:
+There are several possibilities of existing protocols/technologies/solutions that may work for this purpose:

 * IPv6 in the Data Plane.
 Use an IPv6 routing header as specified in 4.4. of {{RFC8200}}.
+* SCION IP Gateway, SBAS.
+See section 3 of {{I-D.rustignoli-panrg-scion-components}}
 * SCION-IP translation {{SCIONIPTRLN}}
 * How can we interface with QUIC Multipath {{I-D.ietf-quic-multipath}}?

-And in general, with or without an existing solution, what are the implications for, and relations to the TAPS WG {{TAPS}}?
+* How can we interface with, and what is the relationship to TAPS {{TAPS}}?

 # Implications of Path Awareness for the Transport and Application Layers